Horlarwumhe/glass/docs/glass.rst

          request.headers
          request.host

-current_app and request are only available from thread where they are initailize.
+``current_app`` and ``request`` are only available from thread where they are initailized.
 If you create another thread, then you mount the app again.

 ::